creold/illustrator-scripts/md/Artboard.md

 The Find & Replace supports [regular expression symbols](https://cheatography.com/davechild/cheat-sheets/regular-expressions/).
 Example: to remove numbers in names, enter `\d` in Find and keep Replace blank.
 To replace spaces with another character: enter `\s+` in Find and the your symbol in Replace.

 > [!TIP]
 > If you want to change the number of rows, change the CFG `rows: 5` in the script file and the same value in `listHeight: 5 * 32`.
 In `precision: 0` sets the number of decimal places for height and width of artboards and objects.

+> [!NOTE]
+> Vote on [Uservoice #1](https://illustrator.uservoice.com/forums/333657-illustrator-desktop-feature-requests/suggestions/43575576-bulk-re-naming-of-layers), [Uservoice #2](https://illustrator.uservoice.com/forums/333657-illustrator-desktop-feature-requests/suggestions/39925396-find-and-replace-text-in-object-name-in-the-layers), [Uservoice #3](https://illustrator.uservoice.com/forums/333657-illustrator-desktop-feature-requests/suggestions/35567803-advanced-rename-tools-for-artboards-with-find-re), [Uservoice #4](https://illustrator.uservoice.com/forums/333657-illustrator-desktop-feature-requests/suggestions/34698628-can-we-rename-multiple-layers-in-one-go) to add this feature to Illustrator.

 ![BatchRenamer](https://i.ibb.co/p2VXbY9/Batch-Renamer.gif)